raihamza86/Tube2Text/README.md

 📂 Temporary Files
 All downloaded audio files are stored in /temp/ and deleted after transcription to keep the server clean.

+📬 Contact
+For questions or suggestions:
+rahamza186@gmail.com | LinkedIn: https://www.linkedin.com/in/raihamzamajeed